Flexible Gas Lines- Are You Serious?

-A parallel CSST system mimics an electric panel.
-All of the gas lines that feed each appliance start at a central distribution point.
+A parallel CSST manifold system mimics an electric panel.
+All of the gas lines that feed each appliance start at a central distribution point or manifold.
 To add a line in the future you need to have an extra gas port on the manifold within the panel.

 If you are not able to get CSST tubing and can't handle working with black iron pipe, consider using soft copper.
 It offers all of the same advantages of the CSST systems.

 Soft copper is approved for interior residential gas piping in many cities and towns.
 You don't solder it like water lines.

 Connections are made with common flare fittings that tighten with standard wrenches.
 The only specialized tool you need is a flaring tool made to fit the pipe size you are working with.